-Controlling cranes and hoists with wireless remote radio controls has been around for over 50 years but the technology has changed considerably in recent years thus allowing remote control manufactures to make products that are versatile, flexible, safer, more reliable, ergonomically designed, and now cost effective for even the smallest crane or hoist application.
+Controlling cranes and hoists with wireless remote radio controls has been around for over 50 years but the technology has evolved considerably in recent years.
+Remote control manufacturers make products that are versatile, flexible, safer, more reliable, ergonomically designed, and now cost effective for even the smallest crane or hoist application.

-- Many systems have complex Graphic Displays which show a wide arrange of system diagnostics including battery life, strength of signal, any warning symbols that might be present, and 2 way radio frequency for an application that requires feedback on crane or hoist alarms, parameters, and command continuation.
+- Graphic displays showing a wide arrange of system diagnostics including battery life, strength of signal, any warning symbols that might be present, and 2 way radio frequency for an application that requires feedback on crane or hoist alarms, parameters, and command continuation.

-- Use up to four systems at one time without interference with Time Multiple Sharing technology.
+- Time multiple sharing allows for use of up to four systems at one time without interference.

-- Allow your system to communicate virtually interference free with FHSS (Frequency Hopping Spread Spectrum).
-RF messages are sent over a multitude of frequencies several times a second looking for the clearest channel avoiding risk of interference on a single frequency.
-Transmitting over very long distance up to 3,000 plus feet can be achieved with Spread Spectrum technology.
+- Frequency hopping spread spectrum (FHSS) allows your system to communicate virtually interference free.
+RF messages are sent over a multitude of frequencies several times a second looking for the clearest channel and avoiding risk of interference on a single frequency.
+Transmitting over a very long distance up to 3,000 plus feet can be achieved with Spread Spectrum technology.

 - Electronically synthesized frequencies easily reconfigure transmitters, eliminating fragile crystals.